dxdxdt/proone/doc/sws.md

 connection timeout value is used to achieve this.

 The Resolv worker supports basics only.
 It is capable of resolving TXT, A and AAAA records.
 It does not depend on any system configuration.
-Only the harcoded DoT public name servers are used and only the hardcoded TLS certificate and private key are used to make it difficult to analyze packets exchanged between the name servers and the process.
+Only the hardcoded DoT public name servers are used and only the hardcoded TLS certificate and private key are used to make it difficult to analyze packets exchanged between the name servers and the process.